The Barber of Seville: Performance history

 Luigi Zamboni, for whom Rossini wrote the role of Figaro, had urged Rossini and Francesco Sforza-Cesarini, the cash-strapped impresario of the Teatro Argentina, to engage his sister-in-law, Elisabetta Gafforini, as Rosina.
 However, her fee was too high and in the end they settled on Geltrude Righetti.
-The premiere of Rossini's opera at the Teatro Argentina in Rome on 20 February 1816 was a disaster: the audience hissed and jeered throughout, and several on-stage accidents occurred.
+The premiere of Rossini's opera, held on 20 February 1816 at the Teatro Argentina in Rome, was a disaster: the audience hissed and jeered throughout, and several on-stage accidents occurred.
 Furthermore, many of the audience were supporters of one of Rossini's rivals, the veteran Giovanni Paisiello, who played on mob mentality to provoke the rest of the audience to dislike the opera.
 Paisiello had already composed The Barber of Seville and took Rossini's new version to be an affront to his version.
 In particular, Paisiello's admirers were displeased with the latter inasmuch as they "were used in the way of buffo music to the style in which the pathetic often mingles with and sometimes effaces the comic".
 The second performance, however, was successful.
 The original French play, Le Barbier de Séville, had a similar story: poorly received at first, only to become a favorite within a week.

 The opera was first performed in England on 10 March 1818 at the King's Theatre in London in Italian, soon followed on 13 October at the Covent Garden Theatre by an English version translated by John Fawcett and Daniel Terry.
 It was first performed in America on 3 May 1819 in English (probably the Covent Garden version) at the Park Theatre in New York.
 It was given in French at the Théâtre d'Orléans in New Orleans on 4 March 1823, and became the first opera ever to be performed in Italian in New York, when Manuel Garcia (who played Almaviva) and his Italian troupe opened their first season there with Il barbiere on 29 November 1825 at the Park Theatre.
 The cast of eight had three other members of his family, including the 17-year-old Maria-Felicia, later known as Maria Malibran.